AMBLE-OKAY-THIS-IS-LITERALLY-THE-SLAST-ONE-1

 WhiteboardChallenge-AffinityMap

-I quickly noticed by rearranging my findings that two core types of learning behaviors had emerged.
-The difference between them was the regularity they interacted with their target language.
-I broke them down into categories and also made a category about general thoughts users had about language apps that did not fit into either behavior type.
+The difference between the two groups was the regularity they interacted with their target language.
+I broke them down into categories and also made a category of general thoughts users had about language apps that did not fit into either behavior type.

 WhiteboardChallenge-Frame3

-In synthesizing my research I was able to identify two core user personas within the group of language learners I spoke with.
 “Casual learners” whose study habits were less consistent and fluctuated depending on motivation and time constraints.
-“Inspired learners” who were more actively engaging with their target language(s) had stronger motivations and clearer goals.
+“Inspired learners” who were actively engaging with their target language(s) regularly had stronger motivations and clearer goals.
 These learners had the same constraints and pain points, but “inspired learners” found ways to make studying interesting for themselves despite obstacles.

 Capstone01PersonaTaylor